Citadel of Barcelona: Construction

 The Citadel was constructed in the district of La Ribera, half of which was knocked down to obtain the necessary space, leaving its inhabitants homeless.

-In 1718, the captain general of Catalonia, Francesco Pio de Savoya, Marquis of Castel-Rodrigo, commissioned the military engineer Marquis of Verboom to design a new neighbourhood for the inhabitants who had lost their houses.
+In 1718, the captain general of Catalonia, Francesco Pio di Savoia, Marquis of Castel-Rodrigo, commissioned Verboom to design a new neighbourhood for the inhabitants who had lost their houses.
+However, Verboom's plans were never carried out.

+Barceloneta

 In 1749, the captain general of Catalonia, Jaime de Guzmán-Dávalos y Spínola, 2nd Marquis de la Mina, commissioned Juan Martín Cermeño to build the Barceloneta, a quarter that was rebuilt around the fortress, in the Ciutat Vella (Old City).
 The project aimed to solve several issues, among which that of providing a solution for the inhabitants who had lost their homes in la Ribera was only mentioned as a secondary consideration.

-The works commenced in 1753 and by 1757, 244 houses had been built.
+The works commenced in 1753 and included the construction of the Church of Sant Miquel del Port, completed in 1755.
+By 1757, 244 houses had been built.
 Two years later, the number of houses built had reached 329, for 1,570 inhabitants.
-The works included the construction of the Church of Sant Miquel del Port, completed in 1755.